firozshk/CyberSecurityWeek_Solutions/Challenges/Day 4: Digital Identity/HOL_2/README.md

 1. Sign-in to the Azure portal **`https://portal.azure.com/`** using your account.

-    >**Note**: Ensure that you are signed-in to the **AdatumLab500-04** Azure AD tenant.
+    >**Note**: Ensure that you are signed-in to the **Azure Subscrition** Azure AD tenant.
 You can use the **Directory + subscription** filter to switch between Azure AD tenants.
 Ensure you are signed in as a user with the Global Administrator role.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Azure AD Privileged Identity Management** and press the **Enter** key.